jupyter-server/jupyter-scheduler/docs/users/index.md

 ### Details view

-You can click job or job definition name in the list view to see its details.
+You can click the job or job definition name in the list view to see details.

 #### Job detail